MLIS Curriculum – Core Courses

 MBA 510: Project Management

-This course focuses on the importance of the project management lifecycle and processes.
-Moreover, this course enables students to understand, select and apply the necessary tools to plan, execute and manage resources, costs and time constraints in a typical change project.
-Students also learn how to acquire the necessary skills for understanding the issues inherent in the creation and management of a project team along with identification of risks and their mitigation to ensure a successful achievement of the project’s objectives.
+Focuses on the importance of the project management lifecycle and processes while enabling students to understand, select and apply the necessary tools to plan, execute and manage resources, costs and time constraints in a typical change project.
+Students also learn how to acquire the necessary skills for understanding the issues inherent in the creation and management of a project team along with identificationof risks and their mitigation to ensure a successful achievement of the project’s objectives.
 3 credits.